huiyic/huiyic.github.io/about.md

 I enjoy reading books on <a href="https://www.goodreads.com/author/list/10538.Carl_Sagan">Cosmology</a> and wonder if I'll ever see extraterrestrials in my life time.
 I <a href="https://instagram.com/sconesandcream.sg">bake</a> occasionally, and try not to poison people in the process.

-I'm keen to explore the areas of building communities, social commerce, F&B, making social impact and marketplaces. <a href="mailto:hui.ychia@gmail.com">Say hi</a> if you'd like to chat!
+I'm keen to explore the areas of building communities, the Creator Economy, F&B, making social impact and marketplaces. <a href="mailto:hui.ychia@gmail.com">Say hi</a> if you'd like to chat!

 <p class="message">
   We are like butterflies who flutter for a day and think it's forever.